vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Vipps also has an extremely low fraud rate, as it is impossible to pay with a card that has been invalidated in any way by the issuer, and all users has to log into Vipps with their BankID verified identity to use their card.

+### Is there an API for checking if a number belongs to a Vipps user?

+No. Vipps does not offer a lookup service for this, as we do not want to leak information about users.
+If a payment is initiated for a user that can not pay businesses, the response will be an error.
+Vipps does not distinguish between the following:
+* Not a Vipps user
+* A Vipps user, but under 15 years old
+* A previous Vipps user that has deleted his/her account
+* A Vipps user that has his/her account temporarily or permanently blocked.

 ### Is there an API for retrieving information about a Vipps user?